larson-group/clubb_release/LLM_prompts/SHORTCUTS.md

 - behavior-preserving refactor plus formatting
 - full call-site and wrapper updates
 - source code edits now, or only a review/checklist

+### Work Through CLUBB Dash

+Likely use when the user asks to:

+- connect to, attach to, use, open, or control the Dash dashboard
+- compile, run a case, inspect output, make or save plots, navigate a tab, or configure/launch/inspect a tuning job
+- investigate a result, especially when the dashboard can show the relevant profiles, contours, run console, Tune settings, or activity log
+- create, update, or view a static investigation report

+Prompt:

+- `LLM_prompts/dash_app_workflow.md`

+Before using, determine whether there is one unambiguous open dashboard with a live browser view.
+Do not silently start another dashboard when none is open, and do not guess between multiple instances.
+Read the prompt before taking dashboard actions; it defines the required connection, persistence, report, and fallback behavior.